shyamsg/popgen19/README.md

 The exercise will be carried out on a linux server, on the terminal.

 ## Step 1: Login to the servers
-To log onto the server, use the username and password chit you got at the start of the workshop.
+To log onto the server, use the username/password chit you got at the start of the workshop.
 The server we will use is called ricco.popgen.dk.
 To log onto it, follow the steps below.

-###MAC/Linux
+### MAC/Linux
 Open the terminal, and use these commands - replace `<username>` with the username on the chit.
 ```bash
 ssh -X <username>@ricco.popgen.dk
 ```
 You will be prompted for a password - use the password on the chit.
 Note that both username and password are case sensitive.

-###Windows
+### Windows
 You should have already installed the MobaXterm program. (or for the more old-school people, PuTTY).
 In MobaXterm, start a new ssh session by clicking on the ssh buttion in the menu bar.
 Again, the servers is ricco.popgen.dk, and the username/password combination is on the chit you got.

+After login, you should be at the command prompt in your home directory on the server.

-## Preparation - downloading the data
+## Preparation - getting the data ready for use

 First, let us make a folder called gwasEx for this exercise by typing
 ```